 Sixty percent (n = 538) of Graduate/Law Student respondents "strongly agreed" or "agreed" that their department faculty members encouraged them to produce publications and present research.
 Forty-three percent (n = 149) of Men Graduate/Law Student respondents and 28% (n = 147) of Women Graduate/Law Student respondents "strongly agreed" that their department faculty members encouraged them to produce publications and present research.
+Sixty-two percent (n = 148) of the strongly agreed that their department faculty members encouraged them to produce publications and present research.

-Sixty-two percent (n = 13) of U.S. Citizen-Naturalized Graduate/Law Student respondents, compared to 40% (n = 59) of Non-U.S. Citizen Graduate/Law Student respondents and 33% (n = 238) of U.S. Citizen-Birth Graduate/Law Student respondents "agreed" that their department faculty members encouraged them to produce publications and present research.
+13) of U.S. Citizen-Naturalized Graduate/Law Student respondents, compared to 40% (n = 59) of Non-U.S. Citizen Graduate/Law Student respondents and 33% (n = 238) of U.S. Citizen-Birth Graduate/Law Student respondents "agreed" that their department faculty members encouraged them to produce publications and present research.